 1) This person is the only one whom Jesus says understands the word.
-He has earlier said that the wayside person doesn't understand the word at all, but now it becomes apparent that even the stony ground or thorny ground person doesn't really understand the word either, however much they may seem to understand it.
+He has earlier said that the wayside person doesn't understand the Word at all, but now it becomes apparent that even the stony ground or thorny ground person doesn't really understand the Word either, however much they may seem to understand it.
 All the kinds of people described by Jesus hear the Word, but apparently only the good ground person truly understands it.
-The good ground person is, then, the only one that is a genuine believer.
+The good ground person is, then, the only one who is a genuine believer.

 Application: The application here is pretty obvious.
 You and I can be assured that we have genuinely understood the Word and have been transformed by it when we see genuine fruit in our lives.
 Do you have such fruit?
 Even just a little?
 Then be encouraged, for you have passed the test that Jesus gives here.
 It is the same test that Paul put to the Corinthian church, when he said, “Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you? – unless indeed you are disqualified” (2 Cor.
 13:5).

 Conclusion: I will conclude where I began today, by emphasizing that God's Word is relevant, and we do not need to make it relevant.
 We may try to help people see how it is relevant – as I have sought to do in suggesting applications for us today– but this doesn't mean trying to tailor the message to what people want to hear.
 For, if they are good ground, they will hear it and receive it as it is.
 And if they are any other kind of ground, telling them what they want to hear will only exacerbate their problem.
 Let us be the kind of sower that Jesus was, faithfully sowing the same seed, and trusting God to sort out the rest.